 2 Materials and Methods

 This study used an experimental design.
 The experiment was carried out in the Laboratory of Food, Forestry, Environment Protection and Conservation Society Kumba.
 The experiment was laid on a Completely Randomized Design (CRD).
 After producing yeast using sweet potato, two bread samples were baked, one with yeast produce from sweet potato and the other baked with commercial yeast.
-The flow diagram below describes the steps followed in the methodology to achieve the various objectives of this study
+The flow diagram below describes the steps followed in the methodology to achieve the various objectives of this study.